-100 years of the Bosch plant fire department
+The first Bosch plant fire department is founded

 The narrow corridor is completely filled with smoke, and the heat keeps on rising.
 As they fight their way forward clad in heavy equipment, the firefighters can hardly make anything out in the dark.